-1. Plan Type Determines Everything
+1. The Type of Plan You Have Determines Everything

 The most important factor is whether your employer's health plan is fully insured or self-funded.
 These two structures are regulated differently and have very different rules for interstate moves.